jane-y-wu/PayPal-MAMDashboard/README.md

 ## Requirements

 The app runs using NodeJS, so you will need to install Node before you can install and run the app.
+We are running on node V0.12.2

 ## Installation